 Making a Memorable September Garden-How We Adapt to the Seasons

 Most of our shrubs and trees adjust to our climate all year.
-Some of the plants we enjoy for most of the year will not survive our summers and we treat them as annuals.
+In some cases, the plants we enjoy for most of the year will not survive our summers and we treat them as annuals.
 So, I will, soon, be adding back to the garden, some beautiful chervil , dill and cilantro to cook with for many months but by next summer they will be gone, and I’ll be happy to have the parsley for dinner!

 The varieties of vegetables, herbs, annuals we plant vary between winter and summer.
 See the charts published here every month to show what works for us.